-Spaghetti squash is simple to prepare and makes a great low-carb substitute for noodles in your favorite pasta dishes.
+Spaghetti squash is simple to prepare and makes a great low carb substitute for noodles in your favorite pasta dishes.

 To get started, cut the squash in half lengthwise and scoop out the seeds with a spoon.
 Take your time and be extra careful when cutting the squash — it has thick walls.

-Roast the squash in your oven at 400°F (200°C) for about 40–50 minutes or until fork-tender.
+Roast the squash in your oven at 400°F (200°C) for 40–50 minutes, or until fork-tender.

-Summary Prepare spaghetti squash by roasting the squash, scraping out the strands, and adding your favorite toppings.
+You can prepare spaghetti squash by roasting the squash, scraping out the strands, and adding your favorite toppings.

 Though spaghetti squash is highly nutritious, there are some things to keep in mind before adding it to your diet.

-Moreover, spaghetti squash is very low in calories.
+Spaghetti squash is very low in calories.